kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 </div>

-\(b\) The statement referenced in §221.201(a) may be included with each filing advice by the inclusion of a symbol which is properly explained.
+\(b\) The statement referenced in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.201   Statement of filing with foreign governments to be shown in air carrier's tariff filings.|§221.201]](a) may be included with each filing advice by the inclusion of a symbol which is properly explained.

 \(c\) The required symbol may be omitted from an electronic tariff or portion thereof if the tariff publication that has been filed with any other country pursuant to its tariff regulations bears a tariff filing designation of that country in addition to the D.O.T. number appearing on the tariff.

 ### §221.202   The filing of tariffs and amendments to tariffs.

-All electronic tariffs and amendments filed under this subpart, including those for which authority is sought to effect changes on less than bilateral/statutory notice under §221.212, shall contain the following data elements:
+All electronic tariffs and amendments filed under this subpart, including those for which authority is sought to effect changes on less than bilateral/statutory notice under [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.212   Special tariff permission.|§221.212]], shall contain the following data elements:

 \(a\) A Filing Advice Status File—which shall include: